Suraj151/pdi-framework/README.md

 - With storage on, upload and download over SFTP work.
 - With contextual execution on, a task on each lane runs and prints without corrupting a stack.
 - With TLS on, the factory returns a live instance and a handshake against a known peer completes.
-- With HTTPS on, the portal answers on 443 once the certificate and key are on the filesystem.
+- With HTTPS on, the portal answers on 443 once the certificate and key are on the filesystem, and plain HTTP on 80 redirects to it.
 - With on-device cert generation on, the `tls` command writes both files where the config says.

 ---